 Chain reaction accidents or multi car accident in a “stop and go” traffic scenario also create issues of comparative negligence.
 Generally, drivers are not held responsible for following another vehicle too closely when the vehicles in traffic are stopped, but if the chain reaction collision occurs while the cars are in motion, the legal notion of “comparative negligence“comes into play.
 If some cars are in motion but others are not, sorting out responsibility becomes a difficult task.

-If you were involved in an chain reaction or multi-auto accident call or contact our personal injury attorneys for a free consultation.
-Our Glendale auto accident attorneys will review your case, answers any questions you may have, and explain the process as you move forward.
+If you were involved in an chain reaction or multi-auto accident call or contact our Glendale personal injury attorneys for a free consultation.
+We will fully review your case, answer any questions you may have, and explain the process as you move forward.